 We are committed to open and transparent communication with our Shareholders.
 We welcome your input regarding our executive compensation philosophy and how to strengthen the linkage to corporate performance.
 We encourage you to engage with us on our approach to compensation and with any related questions you may have.
-We invite you to give direct feedback.
-To contact us, write to Freehold, Suite 1000, 517 - 10th Avenue S.W., Calgary, Alberta T2R 0A8, telephone (1-888-257-1873), or email boardofdirectors@freeholdroyalties.com.
+We invite you to give direct feedback by contacting the GNC Committee or Board by mail at Suite 1000, 517 - 10th Avenue S.W., Calgary, Alberta T2R 0A8, telephone at 1-888-257-1873, or email at boardofdirectors@freeholdroyalties.com.